Moth-inspired navigation algorithm in a turbulent odor plume from a pulsating source: Simulations

-where $H(t-t_{i})$ is a Heaviside step function.
-The variances $\sigma_{h,z}$ presented in (1) depend on the puff's age as $\sigma_{h,z}=A_{h,z}(t-t_{i})]^{B_{h,z}}$, where $A_{h,z}$ and $B_{h,z}$ are constants depending on the atmospheric conditions and Pasquill-Gifford atmospheric stability classes.
-It can be assumed for many practical purposes that $B_{h,z}\approx1$ \citep{Boeker:2011,Turner1971}.
-Note that the mathematical form of (1) is close to the solution of the diffusion equation with constant coefficient \citep{Boeker:2011}.
+For the sake of clarity we address here only the simplest case of a constant release rate, with time intervals $T$, which is also supported by evidence of female moth pheromone release rates \cite{Bau2015,Conner1980,Schal:1987vc}.
+Furthermore, since the duration of each puff released was observed to be about several microseconds~\cite{Conner1980}, in our model each release represents an instantaneous puff of the equivalent amount of odor $m$.
+The concentration $C({\bf r},t)$ of the odor in the atmosphere (which is equivalent to mass per unit volume) depends on the coordinates ${\bf r}=(x,\,y,\,z)$ and the time; the average concentration level in the puff decreases as the puff moves downstream because puff size increases.
+The location of the center of the odor puff ${\bf r}_{p}=[x_{p}(t),\,y_{p}(t),\,z_{p}(t)]$, is considered to be a function of time.
+Following \cite{Zannetti1981}, we describe the motion of the puff center:

-Equation \ref{eq:series} is used here to simulate qualitatively the navigation of a moth within clouds of pheromone created by a series of puffs \citep[see also][]{Farrell2002}.
-The discrete puff model described in Eq. \ref{eq:series} is presented schematically by a series of patches in Fig. \ref{fig:sketch}
+where $\Delta t$ is the time increment and ${\bf U}({\bf r},t)$ is the instantaneous wind velocity.
+The spatial variances of the concentration distribution, $\sigma_{h,z}$, depend on the turbulent state of the flow and the environmental conditions that may influence the distribution~\cite{Zannetti1981}.
+The variances $\sigma_{h,z}$ presented in Eq.~\ref{eq:series} depend on the puff's age as $\sigma_{h,z}=A_{h,z}(t-t_{i})]^{B_{h,z}}$, where $A_{h,z}$ and $B_{h,z}$ are constants depending on the atmospheric conditions and Pasquill-Gifford atmospheric stability classes.
+It can be assumed for practical purposes that $B_{h,z} \approx 1$~\cite{Boeker:2011,Turner1971}.
+The constant coefficient in this model represents the turbulent intensity that effectively defines the Gaussian variances, $\sigma_{h,z}$, responsible for the decrease of concentration of puffs, increase of their size and rate of spread as they move with the flow.

-The wind vector ${\bf U}$ is oriented randomly around its primary wind direction with the streamwise and cross-wind turbulent velocity fluctuations modelled as weakly Gaussian processes.
-Typical simulated random wind velocity field and advected puffs are plotted in Fig. \ref{fig:simulation_result}.
-Turbulent intensity (the ratio of a fluctuating part to the wind speed) defines the amplitude of turbulent fluctuations.
+Turbulent wind velocity ${\bf U}[\mathbf{r}_{p},t]$ in this problem is defined as a two-dimensional, two-component vector field, $u(x,y,t), v(x,y,t)$.
+We model it using the following components decomposed according to their relevant time scales.
+The word ``relevant'' means in respect to the time scales of a flier, where the shortest time scale is related to the modeled ground speed (order of magnitude of seconds, $\sim \mathcal{O}(1)$ sec) and the longest relevant time scale to the average time to find the source (order of magnitude of hundreds of seconds, $\sim \mathcal{O}(100)$ sec):